 Child safety seats – when different ones are to be used: tips and advice

-- It is the driver’s responsibility to ensure that children under 15 have the correct protection.
-(I.e., the driver is not penalised if a person over 15 rides without a seat belt).
+It is the driver’s responsibility to ensure that children under the age of 15 have the correct protection.

-- Exception 2: Occasional trips over short distances for children over 3 are permitted if the child sits in the back seat with a seat belt on.
+Exception 2: Occasional trips over short distances for children over 3 years old and under 135 cm are permitted if the child sits in the back seat with a seat belt on.

 Baby car seat